Kruiser8/Kruiz-Control/js/Documentation.md

 ***

 ## OBS
-Enables the ability to take interact with and respond to OBS.
+Enables the ability to interact with and respond to OBS.

 ### OBS Triggers